 Collateral (shares and bonds) furnished by the Group under standard repurchase agreements and securities lending and borrowing transactions is not derecognised because the Group retains substantially all the risks and rewards on the basis of the predetermined repurchase price, and the criteria for derecognition are therefore not met.
 This also applies to certain securitisation transactions in which the Group retains a subordinated residual interest.

 3. Basis of Preparation of the Consolidated Financial Statements and Significant Accounting Policies (Continued)

-(g) Financial assets and liabilities (Continued)
+- 3.2 Significant accounting policies (Continued) - (g) Financial assets and liabilities (Continued)

 (b) Financial liabilities

 Classification and subsequent measurement